To-kano/Strollin/Strollin_server/README.md

 GENERATOR RELATED:
 ==================

 Generator course is not a model but it is used for the algorithm of Strollin and interact with the database.
-The algorithm will return an object containing:
+The algorithm will return an array of object containing:

 - AlgAg: Number,
 - AlgDisp: Number,